 English blockades that kept ships from sailing to Europe.

 lead to another, then Jefferson and Franklin decided

-they had enough of the fiasco so they would give congress
+they had enough of the fiasco so they decided that they would give congress

 a seal they were certain to reject.
 That way we would

 to take the lewd and vulgar route and threaten to corrupt

 the republic.
 That way it was absolutely certain to get

 rejected.
 I used a design based on a peeping Tom (no relation) observing

 two scantily clad women through a triangular shaped

 keyhole.
 These triangle locks and keys were even outlawed in one municipality